-The required course of study includes a variety of literature including Shakespeare's Romeo and Juliet, Homer's The Odyssey as well as a number of novels, short stories, and poems.
-The course is designed to prepare students to take the Keystone Exam in May.
-Research and documentation methods are crucial components of the course in ninth grade English.
-Students will master benchmark research skills.
-Word studies are conducted as well as taking words in context from literature.
-This course will prepare students to take the Keystone Literature Exam which will be taken in May of the freshman year.
+This course emphasizes a variety of literature, including Shakespeare's Romeo and Juliet, Homer's The Odyssey, and Harper Lee's To Kill a Mockingbird, as well as a number of novels, short stories, and poems.
+Research and documentation methods are crucial components, in addition to the writing process.
+Word studies are conducted, as well as taking words in context from literature.
+Literary concepts will be emphasized.
+This course is designed to prepare students to take the Keystone Literature Exam in May of the freshman year.